 Now that you have had your science refresher here are a few more things to think about when you are deciding on the best location for your Wi-Fi router.
 Probably the single most important thing in getting good Wi-Fi signal coverage is location, location, location just like in retail.
 Also, the best part of choosing the right router locations is it generally costs very little to nothing.

 The best location for a wireless router upstairs or downstairs?

 Best place for a router in a multi-story house.

-Best place for a router in a multi-story house is in a central location on a lower floor.
-Wi-Fi signal travels out and slightly down.
-During my testing in my house, I found I got a very strong signal two stories up consistently and had more issues with rooms adjustment to the router.
+The best place for a router in a multi-story house is in a central location on a lower floor.
+The Wi-Fi signal travels out and slightly down.
+During my testing in my house, I found I got a very strong signal two stories up consistently and had more issues with room adjustment to the router.
 See my Wi-Fi test below

 For safety and EMF protection don’t position router near an infant or baby room.

 There have been a number of studies on the effects of Wi-Fi on children and much of these findings indicate a reason for parents with young children to be concerned.
 For a little more info see this post.
 Why is Wifi Bad for Children

 Certain household device operates at the same wireless specter as Wi-Fi, example a router located next to a microwave can cause Wi-Fi signal to drop every time someone in the house uses the microwave, Bluetooth devices, and even baby monitors can also cause interference.

 5. Materials that can block a Wifi Signal

 Interference put aside there is another challenge in a home, building materials that are not Wi-Fi friendly.
-Central placement of your router is very important, but also a big consideration for maximum coverage is the materials that your house is built with can block Wi-Fi signals and cause dead spots in certain areas of your home.
+The central placement of your router is very important, but also a big consideration for maximum coverage is the materials that your house is built with can block Wi-Fi signals and cause dead spots in certain areas of your home.